‘Jersey Shore’ Star Jenni Farley Spotted Out With Zack Carpinello Amid Breakup News

 “The kids were having a great time during the music shows and enjoying playing the games.
 Jenny and Zack weren’t showing any PDA, they were playing with the kids but didn’t seem overly affectionate.
 Jenny was spending most of her time watching the kids,” the source continued.

-There has been no news that suggests the couple have officially gotten back together, especially since there was no PDA between Jenni and Zack when they were spotted out.
+There has been no news that suggests the couple have officially gotten back together, especially since there was no PDA between Jenni and Zack when they were spotted.

 Jenni’s ex-husband Roger Matthews has spoken out about the breakup when speaking with Us Weekly shortly after the news broke.